-The ninth annual Mayor's Youth Opportunity Showcase will be held Saturday, Feb.
+The ninth annual Mayor's Youth Opportunity Showcase was Saturday, Feb.
 15, 2014, from 10 a.m. to 1:30 p.m. at the Kentucky International Convention Center.
-This is a free event for young job seekers, 16-21, and employers with jobs for young workers.
+Nearly 2,000 young job seekers, 16-21, met with more than 35 employers with jobs for young workers.

 The event offers local employers the opportunity to connect with thousands of young adults about full-time, part-time and summer job opportunities.
-If you are an employer and would like to participate in the Mayor's Youth Opportunity Showcase, call (502) 574-2500.
-Plans already are under way for the 2014 event -- more information will be announced here in the fall of 2013.
+If you are an employer and would like to participate in the Mayor's Youth Opportunity Showcase in 2015, call (502) 574-2500 for more information.

 The Mayor's Youth Opportunity Showcase is sponsored by KentuckianaWorks, Louisville Metro Government, The KentuckianaWorks Youth Career Center in Jefferson County and the Kentucky Office of Employment and Training.

 Workforce and Education Resources

 Kentuckiana Occupational Outlook